hernantz/blog/content/one-configpy-to-config-all.md

 Code needs to be [packaged, distributed, installed, executed][4].

-These are all steps that make use of external tools that are not part of the codebase and should be replaceable.
+These are all steps that make use of [external tools][16] that are not part of the codebase and should be replaceable.
 An app could be packaged for Ubuntu or Windows differently, can be installed manually or put in a container.
 For this reason, code should be as agnostic of these steps as possible and delegate that